harshit181/RPub/README.md

 ## Roadmap

 - [x] Add email send option for Kindle
-- [x] Add mini Read it later feature.
+- [x] Add basic Read it later feature.
 - [ ] Make it multi-platform via Tauri or Dioxus
 - [ ] Add configuration for few of the hardcoded settings
 - [ ] Cleanup unused/unnecessary features